 - Student intake: International

 - Prerequisites: Normally Bachelor or equivalent experience in a design discipline, but other forms of experience are considered.
-Good command of written and spoken English
+Sufficient command of written and spoken English

-The first year (Year 1) offers an immersive panorama of the fast-moving field of interaction and experience design.
+The first year offers an immersive panorama of interaction and experience design.
 It centres around design projects, mostly done in collaborative groups, about the interaction between people and products, systems or services.
 The projects are supported by skills workshops in design and technology, and contextual and business studies.

 What careers does the programme prepare its students for?

 Many things.
-First, its location in H-Farm Education, the revolutionary educational project which focuses on digital innovation, entrepreneurial spirit, an international outlook, and learning by doing.
-Related to this is the programme’s close relationship with the H-Farm tech accelerator.
+First, its location in H-FARM Education, the revolutionary educational project which focuses on digital innovation, entrepreneurial spirit, an international outlook, and learning by doing.
+Related to this is the programme’s close relationship with the H-FARM tech accelerator.
 This gives unparalleled access to a working community which includes the founders of the emerging startups and the managers and CEOs of large companies.
-Also unusual is the programme’s emphasis on the cultural and social potential of interaction design: its potential to create new ways of seeing and acting in the world – just as arts like architecture, fashion, film and poetry give meaning to everyday life and to being part of society.
+Also special is the programme’s emphasis on the cultural and social potential of interaction and experience design: the potential to create new ways of seeing and acting in the world – just as arts like architecture, fashion, film and poetry give meaning to everyday life and to being part of society.
 Design is a ‘useful art’ but it’s not only about function.